Soneji/docker-chromium/README.md

   4. Select the image, click *Download* and then choose the `latest` tag.
   5. Wait for the download to complete.
 A  notification will appear once done.
   6. Click on *Container* in the left pane.
-  7. Select your Firefox container.
+  7. Select your Chromium container.
   8. Stop it by clicking *Action*->*Stop*.
   9. Clear the container by clicking *Action*->*Clear*.
 This removes the container while keeping its configuration.